 If your family is struggling with a teen boy caught up in risky activities, please call us today.

 New Hope Boys Home’s low-cost boarding school and therapeutic program in Central Texas features licensed counselors, top academics and adventurous therapeutic activities.
-Boys also benefit from vocational training and mentoring, designed to better transition them into adulthood.
+Boys also benefit from teaching servanthood and mentoring, designed to better transition them into adulthood.
 Call us to find help and stop your teen boy’s risky activities now, (830) 257-5714.